Relay Breakout Board Assembly Guide

 The Relay Breakout Board includes layered protection to guard against over‑current, inductive spikes, reverse transients and regulator instability.
 Below is the updated protection summary for your current design.

-Protected Element Protection Function Specifications Location
+Protected Element Protection Component Function Specifications Location

-Board Input (5 V supply in) JK30 1.5 A polyfuse Limits sustained over‑current, auto‑resettable Hold: 1.5 A, Trip: ~3–4 A, PPTC Between MB6F bridge output and LM7805 VIN
+Board Input (5 VDC supply in) JK30 1.5 A Polyfuse Limits sustained over-current, auto-resettable Hold: 1.5 A, Trip: ~3–4 A, PPTC Between MB6F bridge output and LM7805 VIN

-Each Relay Coil Flyback diode (D1–D4, SS310) Absorbs inductive kick when coil de‑energizes Schottky, 3 A IF, 100 V VR, Vf ≈0.5 V Across each coil: cathode to coil+, anode to coil– (BSS138 drain)
+Each Relay Coil Flyback Diode (D1–D4, SS310) Absorbs inductive kick when coil de-energizes Schottky, 3 A IF, 100 VDC VR, Vf ≈ 0.5 VDC Across each coil: cathode to coil+, anode to coil–

 Notes: